SoundAg/sounDMR/README.md

                                   target_info=TRUE,
                                   File_prefix="Sample")
 ```
-P.S This function also saves an experimental design starter which would require you to include all the details before the analysis, along with megaframe and zoomframe(if gene_info=TRUE) in the current working directory.
+Note: This function also saves an experimental design starter which would require you to include all the details before the analysis, along with megaframe and zoomframe(if gene_info=TRUE) in the current working directory.

 #### Clean and Rearrange Data
 This step cleans the data read into the environment and creates "long" formats